Research Associate - Stanford Woods Institute for the Environment

 Water, Health & Development

-Amy J. Pickering is a postdoctoral scholar in Civil and Environmental Engineering at Stanford University and an affiliated researcher at the International Center for Diarrheal Diseases Research, Bangladesh.
+Amy J. Pickering is a research associate in the Program on Water, Health & Development and a senior fellow in the Stanford Center for Innovation in Global Health.
 She has a master’s degree in environmental engineering from UC Berkeley and a Ph.D in Environment and Resources from Stanford University.
 Amy uses social science, epidemiology, and microbiology to understand diarrheal disease transmission pathways among households in low-income countries and develop strategies to interrupt them.
 She has done several field studies in Tanzania that employ microbial techniques to identify sources and mechanisms of hand and environmental fecal contamination.
 Currently she is involved in several health impact evaluations in Africa and Asia: a household-level behavior intervention in Tanzania, a school-based hand hygiene intervention in Kenya, a community-led total sanitation intervention in Mali, and a community-level water disinfection in Bangladesh.
 You can read more about her research at www.stanford.edu/~amyjanel

 Before arriving at Stanford, Amy coordinated an Initiative on Safe Water and Sanitation supported by the Blum Center for Developing Economies at the University of California, Berkeley.
 Amy also worked on the design and performance assessment of the UV Tube at Berkeley, a low-cost household water disinfection technology that employs UV light to inactivate pathogens.
 Implementing the UV Tube technology led to many adventures, from participating in Tsunami relief work in Sri Lanka to serving as the Director of Project Development for the non-profit organization, Fundación Cántaro Azul in La Paz, Mexico.